Understanding Sexual Orientation

 It’s important to understand that while we look at sexual orientation through sexual attraction and romantic relationships, you do not need to have had sex or a relationship with the kind of person you’re attracted to in order to identify with a particular orientation.
 For example, if you identify as a woman and are attracted to other women, you can identify as a lesbian, even if you’ve never dated a woman before.
 You can be bisexual and still have only dated people from one of the genders you’re attracted to.
 Similarly, you do not need to engage in sexual activity before deciding to identify as asexual.

 However you identify, you do not need to rush into any sexual or romantic experiences to validate your sexuality to yourself or to others.

 What is the Difference Between Sexual Orientation and Gender Identity?

 The term LGBTQ+ is often used to refer to the lesbian, gay, bisexual, transgender, and queer and questioning community.
-While labels like gay, lesbian, and bisexual are all examples of sexual orientation, the term transgender refers to a gender identity: a person’s individual understanding and expression of their gender, regardless what sex they were assigned at birth.
-Like sexual orientation, gender identity exists on a spectrum: there is a range of gender identities, including transgender, cisgender, agender, and nonbinary.
+While labels like gay, lesbian, and bisexual are all examples of sexual orientations, the term transgender is used to describe someone’s gender identity being different from the gender they were assigned at birth.
+Cisgender is the term used to describe someone whose gender identity matches the one they were assigned.

-Your sexual orientation isn’t the same as your gender identity.
-Think about it this way: gender identity is about who you are, and sexual orientation is about who you want to be with sexually or romantically.
+Your gender identity isn’t the same as your sexual orientation.
+Gender identity is about who you are, and sexual orientation is about who you want to be with.

 It’s important to understand that a person’s gender identity doesn’t dictate their sexual orientation.
 People of any gender can have any sexual orientation.

-- Acknowledge the diverse and unique experiences outside of cisgender and heterosexual experiences
+- Acknowledge the diverse and unique experiences outside of heterosexual experiences.

 How Can I Support A Friend Who is Questioning Their Sexual Orientation?